St. George Attorney Shares Some Notable Victories

 Call a successful attorney in St. George, Utah to discuss your criminal defense options

 Aric Cramer has been successfully defending clients against criminal charges for more than three decades.
 The firm is conveniently located next door to the St. George courthouse, and is open during standard business hours.
-To schedule an appointment for a free 30 minute consultation in-office or by phone, contact Aric Cramer by phone at 435-627-1565 or online.
+To schedule an appointment for a free 30 minute consultation in-office or by phone, contact Aric Cramer by phone at 435-627-1565 – criminal law issues only. or online.

 In the case of State v.
 Slater, Aric Cramer’s client was accused of Aggravated Sexual Assault.
 His client was an elderly gentleman who was traveling with his wife to various famous areas throughout the world.
 He struck up a friendship with one of the maids at the hotel and upon leaving gave her a kiss on the cheek.
 One week later he was arrested in his home in a different state for Aggravated Sexual Assault – the maid had alleged to the police that he had grabbed her breast and forcibly French kissed her!
 Mind you not only was his client extremely aged but only about five and a half feet tall and one hundred fifty pounds.

 Mr. Cramer interviewed her co-workers who were there on the date of the incident.
 To a person, the co-workers said the accuser only said he kissed her cheek on the day of the incident.